udaygirish/Embodied_Agent_Planning/README.md

 # Language Embodied Navigation using Local and Global Planners

-This project aims to convert human language-defined tasks into a sequence of actions understandable by a robot.
+This project aims to convert human language-defined tasks into a sequence of actions understandable by a Robot.
 The inspiration comes from the Facebook AI Habitat Challenge.

 ## Project Dependencies